Eduard Lykov: Early life

 Little is known about Lykov's early life.
 He was a Muscovite, was married and had two children (a son living in Russia and a daughter living in Germany), with whom he didn't keep in contact.
-Lykov and his mother moved to the city of Baranavichy at an unknown period of time, dropping their Russian citizenship in favor of Belarusian.
+Lykov and his mother moved to the city of Baranavichy at an unknown time, dropping their Russian citizenship in favour of Belarusian.
 While living in the country, he was at various times convicted of theft, robbery, embezzlement, hooliganism and not paying his alimony.
 While serving time in prison, Lykov met 38-year-old Viktor Gladky, who would later become his first victim.

 Murders

 Viktor Gladky and his mother

 In October 2002, Lykov visited Gladky's house in the village of Kirsha, Minsk Region, with the latter's mother present there as well.
-According to Lykov, he and Viktor were talking normally when Gladky mention how good his life was.
+According to Lykov, he and Viktor were talking normally when Gladky mentioned how good his life was.
 Soon after, a quarrel started between the two, with Lykov beating Gladky with his hands, feet, wooden logs and other objects.
 Gladky's mother started screaming, grabbing a knife and threatening to kill Lykov if he persisted.
 However, Lykov managed to get the knife away from her hands and stabbed the woman multiple times.
 After she died, he put her bloodied body on the sofa.
 While Lykov was cleaning up the crime scene, he overheard the barely-living Viktor trying to say something to him.
 In order to prevent being identified, Lykov grabbed an axe and hit Gladky on the head, killing him instantly.

 Lykov evaded suspicion, as Viktor's drunken brother, Mikhail, believing he had committed the double murder, falsely confessed to the crime.
 He was sentenced to serve 8 years in prison, and was released in 2010, a year before the actual perpetrator was captured.

 His girlfriend's former roommate

 On June 10, 2004, while in Grodno apartment of his girlfriend's former roommate, only identified as F., Lykov began arguing with the man.
 Shortly after, he stabbed F. at least 11 times in the back with a knife before hitting him on the head at least 3 times with an axe.
-The corpse was then dismembered, and the pieces buried in a nearby forest.
+The corpse was then dismembered, and the pieces were buried in a nearby forest.

 Kashperova

 In that same apartment, in which the homeless Lykov lived only from time to time, on March 19, 2011, he killed his ex-girlfriend, Kashperova.
 Lykov hit her at least 2 times on the head with metal dumbbells, at least 2 times to the back of the neck, in the back and, in the end, tied a piece of cloth around her neck.
-Kashperova's body was then moved to the bathroom and hid under a pile of clothes.
+Kashperova's body was then moved to the bathroom and hidden under a pile of clothes.
 Following the murder, Lykov lived in the apartment for about a week.